MathematicusLucian/turborepo_implementation/README.md

-# Turborepo
+# Local-first Modular Monorepo

 ## Project Structure

-The project is organized as a monorepo with the following main components:
+The project is organized as a monorepo ([TurboRepo](https://turborepo.com/)) with the following main components:

 - `apps/`
   - `api/`: Node.js API (Hono API; and Wrangler server)